sajedjalil/Patient-Chat/README.md

 ### 🐍 Python Version

-Tested on `Python 3.12.6`.
-We don't guarantee compatibility with earlier versions.
+Tested on `Python 3.12.6` and above.
+We can't guarantee compatibility with earlier versions.

 ### 🌐 Virtual Environment

-1. Create a virtual environment:
+1. Create a virtual environment named ```venv```:
    ```
-   python -m venv .
+   python -m venv venv
    ```
 2. Activate it:
    ```